AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

-In this paper, we study the application of present-era LLMs as a hybrid augmentation technology in the context of forecasting future events.
-This allows us to test their ability to augment human decision-making in a domain robust to in-sample overfitting of training data, since no one, including LLMs, can know the answer to prospective forecasting questions at the time of data collection.
-This context is also practically relevant as accurate forecasting is essential to many aspects of economic activity, especially within white-collar occupational domains such as law, business, and policy: fields that may be disrupted or even replaced by LLM capabilities \parencite{summers2023larry,park2023divideandconquer,acemoglu}.
-If the use of present or future AI systems increases the forecasting accuracy of humans and organizations, the efficiency and productivity gains to the relevant industries' individuals and businesses are clear.
+In this paper, we study the application of present-era frontier LLMs as a hybrid augmentation technology in the context of forecasting future events.
+This allows us to test their ability to augment human decision-making in a domain robust to in-sample overfitting of training data, since no one, including LLMs or the experimenters themselves, can know the answer to prospective forecasting questions at the time of data collection.
+This context is also practically relevant as accurate forecasting is essential to many aspects of economic activity, especially within white-collar occupational domains such as law, business, and policy: fields that may be disrupted by LLM capabilities \parencite{summers2023larry,park2023divideandconquer,acemoglu}.
+If the use of present or future AI systems increases the forecasting accuracy of humans and organizations, the efficiency and productivity gains to the relevant industries' individuals and businesses are clear, and if there are risks, they ought to be discussed prior to widespread adoption.

 Our specific object of interest in this study is human judgment forecasting, where humans provide forecasts of future events, such as the probability that inflation will hit a certain milestone over the next twelve months or the anticipated number of barrels in the Strategic Petroleum Reserve at the end of the year.
-The science of forecasting has found that aggregated forecasts of a crowd of forecasters can be surprisingly accurate \parencite{tetlock2016superforecasting}, can impact policy debates \parencite{tetlock2017bringing}, and can affect businesses \parencite{schoemaker2016superforecasting}.
-Previous work on the topic focuses on a variety of other topics, ranging from the identification of skilled forecasters \parencite{mellers2015psychology,tetlock2016superforecasting,himmelstein2023wisdom} and novel aggregation methods \parencite{atanasov2017distilling} to improvements of forecasting accuracy \parencite{karger2022improving, chang2016developing}.
+This context is distinct from the more widely studied topic of time series forecasting \parencite{jin2023time}, as the central input are judgements by human forecasters as opposed to machine learning algorithms.
+The science of judgemental forecasting has found that aggregated forecasts of a crowd of forecasters can be surprisingly accurate \parencite{tetlock2016superforecasting}, can impact policy debates \parencite{tetlock2017bringing}, and can affect businesses \parencite{schoemaker2016superforecasting}, and that much of this effect is derived from the high accuracy of a subset of forecasters, often called `superforecasters'.
+Previous work on the topic focuses on a variety of other topics, ranging from the identification of these highly skilled forecasters \parencite{mellers2015psychology,tetlock2016superforecasting,himmelstein2023wisdom} and novel aggregation methods \parencite{atanasov2017distilling} to improvements of forecasting accuracy \parencite{karger2022improving, chang2016developing} as well as applications to topics like development economics \parencite{bernard2024forecasting} or pandemics \parencite{mcandrew2024assessing}.